stefanw/bibbot/README.md

 # VOEBBot

-Browser extension that uses your [VÖBB](https://www.voebb.de/) public library account (just 15 € a year!) to remove the paywall on print articles of German online news sites.
+Browser extension that uses your [VÖBB](https://www.voebb.de/) public library account (just 10 € / year!) to remove the paywall on print articles of German online news sites.

 ## How it works